Monday, May 25, 2009

 Lunch of Gods - Sardines

-In the fading days of summer I promised a couple of CS gentlemen the highly revered beauty from the sea.
+In the fading days of summer I promised a couple of my favourite gentlemen the highly revered beauty from the sea.
 The humble sardine.
 Raised to new heights and worshiped.

 A run and swim in the salty waters of Port Phillip Bay was the perfect preparation for the feast.
-KR nailed the run, JB took on the sting rays while BM was too busy searching for the elusive red mullet.
+KR took out the run, JB took on the sting rays while BM was too busy searching for the elusive red mullet.

 First course - home grown watermelon (a horticultural success), mint, lemon juice and feta.